 The system control network configuration of your server will depend on the size of the system and control options selected.
 Typically, an Ethernet LAN connection to the system controller network is used.
-This Ethernet connection is made from a remote PC/workstation connected to the optional system management node (SMN).
+This Ethernet connection is made from a local or remote PC, VGA terminal or workstation connected to the optional system management node (SMN).

 The SMN is a separate stand-alone server installed in the SGI Altix UV 100 rack.
-The SMN acts as a gateway and buffer between the UV system control network and any other public or private local area networks.
+The SMN acts as a gateway and buffer between the UV system control network and any other public or private local area networks as well as the system CMCs.